 Amid the morass of confusing and conflicting numbers, two things remain crystal clear.
 First, we have to reduce net global emissions to zero, and the faster we do it the better off we will all be.
 Second, how bad things get partly depends on how much we do to prepare.
 We need to get serious about adapting to life on a warmer planet.

-That link is to a NS article Bill Gates leads global call to accept realities of a warming planet.
+That link is to a New Scientist article Bill Gates leads global call to accept realities of a warming planet.

 Prof Hans Joachim Schellnhuber, in introducing What lies beneath told us not be too hard on the IPCC.
 Scientists are doing the best they can in difficult circumstances: